 Hap_1: Haplotype 1; Hap_2: Haplotype 2; Hap_3: Haplotype 3; Hap_4: Haplotype 4.

-4.3 Genetic Diversity Indices for TSHβ mRNA Sequences in Ross 308 and FUNAAB Alpha Chicken
+4.3 Genetic Diversity Indices for TSHβ mRNA Sequences in Ross 308 and FUNAAB Alpha broiler

 The genetic diversity indices include; allelic frequency, genotypic frequency, polymorphic informative content, hardy-weinberg equilibrium, heterozygosity and the effective number of alleles.
 The allelic frequency, genotypic frequency, polymorphic informative content (PIC) and hardy-weinberg equilibrium (HWE) values for all the SNPs were the same except for SNP 4.
 Heterozygosity and effective number of alleles were the same across the SNPs.
-Polymorphic informative content (PIC) measured the informativeness of the SNPs and the higher PIC values in the study indicated greater genetic diversity.
+Polymorphic informative content (PIC) measured the in formativeness of the SNPs and the higher PIC values in the study indicated greater genetic diversity.
 The very low p-values suggested deviations from HWE, possibly due to selection or small sample size.
 The differences between SNP1 - SNP3 values and SNP4 values under heterozygosity indicated different levels of genetic variation.

-Table 3: Genetic diversity indices for TSHB mRNA sequences in Ross 308 and FUNAAB Alpha broiler chickens
+Table 3: Genetic diversity indices for TSHB mRNA sequences in Ross 308 and FUNAAB Alpha broiler